Exporting Insights at the International Business Festival 2018

 We often found ourselves, and still do, being asked to complete new vendor questionnaires and initially we couldn’t put a ‘tick’ in the ISO 9001 accreditation box.

-After launching www.hydraulicsonline.com in 2013 I decided that we needed to secure ISO 9001 Quality Management accreditation.
-I chose the British Standards Association – as a world authority on management systems, accredited themselves through the United Kingdom Accreditation Service.
+After launching www.hydraulicsonline.com in 2013 we decided that we needed to secure ISO 9001 Quality Management accreditation.
+We chose the British Standards Association – as a world authority on management systems, accredited themselves through the United Kingdom Accreditation Service.
 We didn’t want to cut corners to get accredited quickly; we genuinely wanted to identify any opportunities to improve as a business.
-I also loved the very ‘Britishness’ of their brand and could see how they would work for us overseas too.
+I also loved the very ‘Britishness’ of their brand and could see how it would work for us overseas too.

 Having the accreditation now is so much more than a ‘tick in a box’.
 It reinforces our brand and our whole business culture of continuous improvement.
 I would urge any business to invest in accreditations that are relevant to them.